-Disclaimer: I'm not a professional psychologist.
-I try my best to give an undistorted view that is backed-up by psychological studies.
-Please take this post with a grain of salt.
+Disclaimer: I'm not an expert.
+I just try my best to write something that may help others, so please take this post with a grain of salt.

-So it's easy to see why this skill is very useful.
-To train it, we have to focus on ourselves first.
-"Why care about ourselves when we want to understand others?", you may ask.
-The reason for that is that our perception shapes our reality and having an inaccurate model due to cognitive biases decreases our accuracy to analyze social situations.
-We can't completely eliminate this bias, but we can reduce it through self-reflection, discipline and a habit of scepsis with regards to our own perception.
+To train the skill of seeing things clearly, we have to focus on ourselves first because our perception shapes our reality and having an inaccurate model due to cognitive biases decreases our accuracy to analyze social situations.
+We can't completely eliminate this bias, but we can reduce it through self-reflection, discipline, and a habit of scepsis with regards to our own perception.

-You need emotion, but you also need to understand the emotion.
+You need emotions to feel what others feel, but you also need to understand the emotion to truly understand them.
 Problem is that your limbic system can't talk (this area of your brain is responsible to create emotions).
 Therefore, we resort to rationalizations - explanations for our behavior that we basically get through guessing.
 But most of the time, the rationalization is highly inaccurate.
 Why?
 Because our unconscious side has a lot of information about negative things about us and we try to avoid it because it doesn't help us feel good (this emotion exists solely so that mental health can be preserved and cognitive dissonance gets reduced).

-You are angry that your husband is late.
+You are angry that your wife/husband is late.

 Possible explanation for your anger:

-You are angry because he's always acting selfish and doesn't respect you.
+You are angry because s/he's always acting selfishly and doesn't respect you.

-Other explanation that is probably more accurate but contains negative aspects that the consciousness hides (drive attention away from) to reduce cognitive dissonance:
+Another possible explanation that could be more accurate but contains negative aspects that the consciousness hides (drive attention away from) to reduce cognitive dissonance:

 There is a deep fear to get rejected.
 Maybe there are experiences in the past where trusted people just left you.
-This deeply rooted fear triggers anger as a reaction because your unconscious side sees a threat (indirect increase of likelihood of death through social rejection).
+This deeply rooted fear triggers anger as a reaction because your unconscious side sees a threat (an indirect increase of likelihood of death through social rejection).

 Because his cognitive resources are mostly used to vividly remember his holidays, he can't concentrate on her while she's able to analyze him unconsciously.
-All aspects like jaw line, odor, his height, the sound of his laugh, the way he talks, the way he moves his arms and his body posture.
+All aspects like the jawline, odor, his height, the sound of his laugh, the way he talks, the way he moves his arms, and his body posture.
 All of this gets analyzed simultaneously.
 This happens mostly unconscious and results in an emotional reaction e.g. that she feels uncomfortable around him.
 She will send out subtle cues to indicate this e.g. reaching to her throat and changing the direction of her body.

 But the thing is: He needs to have cognitive resources to understand and analyze those cues and decode them to understand her emotional state.
 It's not because he's unwilling to do this, but because it needs mental energy he currently uses for different tasks.
 If you want to learn more about this, I can recommend Daniel Kahneman's "Thinking, Fast and Slow" (although many of the cited studies are not replicable).

-This is a truly painful and never-ending process, I have to admit.
+This is a truly painful (at the beginning) and never-ending process, I have to admit.
 But the goal is to improve compassion and your Theory of Mind.
-If you understand your unconscious side better, you can understand others better because your mind won't get in the way of seeing the things clearly - it won't be possible to achieve this state in a pure form, but you can improve this ability like everything else using knowledge, training and habit-building.
+If you understand your unconscious side better, you can understand others better because your mind won't get in the way of seeing things clearly - it won't be possible to achieve this state in a pure form, but you can improve this ability like everything else using knowledge, training, and habit-building.

 Another positive side effect of this is that you develop a thick skin and you can't get hurt easily through words.
-If you know your weaknesses and face them, no one can harm you with them.
+If you know your weaknesses and face them, no one can harm you with them and you can help others much more effectively.
 Most people have deep insecurities that they aren't open about.
-This creates a huge area where people can hurt you.
-It's not about hiding those weaknesses, it's about accepting yourself.
-So another positive effect is that you can develop a strong self-confidence through this process.
-All those aspects help you to be a stronger person.
-You don't need to show fake confidence using humiliation or insults and don't become anxious when somebody doesn't like you or reacts negatively towards you.
+This creates a huge area where people can (oftentimes involuntarily) hurt you which is difficult for both to resolve.
+Better than hiding these weaknesses is accepting them and also working on them openly.
+Another positive effect is that you can develop a strong self-confidence through this process because you really learn what your strengths and weaknesses are.
+This makes it easier to make promises that you can keep which in turn makes you more reliable and trustworthy.
+All these aspects help you to be a stronger person.
+You don't need to show fake confidence using humiliation or insults and don't become anxious when somebody doesn't like you or reacts negatively towards you or your ideas.